 Address: Grabenstrasse 6, 8865 Bilten (Switzerland)

-The Most Popular?
+Which Chocolate Is Most Popular?

 According to Ranker.com, the best Swiss chocolate is Lindt, followed by Toblerone and Läderach.
 However, this is debated among the Swiss.
 Some believe that Cailler is the finest Swiss chocolate—but that it doesn't receive the recognition it deserves, as it is not widely exported.